jhomen368/web-to-openwebui/docs/SECURITY.md

 If you discover a security vulnerability in this project, please report it privately.

-**Do not open a public issue.**

-Instead, please email [your-email@example.com] or open a GitHub Security Advisory draft if you have permissions.

 ## Supported Versions

 | Version | Supported          |